usman-amir8/usman-amir8/README.md

 # 👋 Hi, I'm Muhammad Usman Amir

-I'm a **React Native developer** building scalable, cross-platform apps using **TypeScript** and **clean architecture**.
-I love crafting well-structured mobile experiences that are maintainable, efficient, and user-friendly.
+I'm a React Native developer specializing in building high-performance, cross-platform mobile apps with **TypeScript** and **clean architecture**.
+I focus on writing elegant, scalable code and delivering user-first experiences that solve real-world problems with precision and clarity.

 ---